sharmachait/Rust/01 Basics.md

 	- is a pointer to some bytes, a length and capacity
 	- `let m: String = "somestring".to_string();`
 	- `let m: String = String::from("some thing");`
-	- we can index to get characters because strings are UTF-8 and stored as bytes in the memory, some characters are more than a single Byte, if we were to use the array notation we would get  a single byte
+	- we cant index to get characters because strings are UTF-8 and stored as bytes in the memory, some characters are more than a single Byte, if we were to use the array notation we would get  a single byte
 	- if we want to index into the bytes we can do
 		- `word.bytes()` this returns an indexable vector of utf-8 bytes
 		- `word.chars()` this returns an iterable over unicode scalars, but some characters are more than a single unicode scalars long, like alphabets with accents or Kanji characters